viamrobotics/viam-python-sdk/README.md

 1. Copy the compiled library to the directory `viam-python-sdk/src/viam/rpc/`
 1. From the `viam-python-sdk` directory, run `poetry build` to create an installable package
 1. Find the newly created installable package located in `viam-python-sdk/dist/` and pip install it directly, e.g.: `pip install viam-python-sdk/dist/viam_sdk-0.1.0-py3-none-any.whl`

+If you have a macOS or Linux based operating system and do not want to build rust-utils manually, you can also look for the executable in the [releases](https://github.com/viamrobotics/rust-utils/releases/latest) page of the rust-utils library.

 If you do **NOT** need communication over WebRTC (and thus, do not need the native library), the steps are: